hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 1 Reliable, Scalable, and Maintainable Applications.md

 Failure is when the system as a whole stops providing the required service to the user.

+It is best to design fault-tolerant systems that prevent faults from causing failures.

 It can make sense to increase the rate of faults by triggering them deliberately, to ensure that the system continues to work when faults occur.
 The Netflix Chaos Monkey is an example of this approach.

 We generally prefer tolerating faults over preventing faults.